 We have various broad-based employee benefit plans.
 We do not typically offer perquisites or employee benefits to executive officers that are not also made available to employees on a broad basis.
-However, pursuant to the terms of their respective employment agreements with the Company, in 2018, we provided Mr. Raiford with a monthly housing allowance aggregating \$19,786 and \$4,237 to use for financial planning services, and we provided Mr. Scarfo with a \$25,000 annual cost-of-living adjustment allowance.
+However, pursuant to the terms of their respective employment agreements with the Company, in 2019, we provided Mr. Raiford with a monthly housing allowance aggregating \$19,786 and \$5,276 to use for financial planning services, and we provided Mr. Scarfo with a \$25,000 annual cost-of-living adjustment allowance.
 Our executive officers generally are eligible for the same benefits that are available to all employees, which include group health, dental and vision insurance, life and disability insurance, discretionary 401(k) matching contributions and paid holidays.
 We offer a 401(k) plan, which allows our employees to invest in a wide array of funds.
-We also reinstated our Amended and Restated 2000 Employee Stock Purchase Plan, effective December 1, 2018, for employees in certain countries.
+We also continued to sponsor our ESPP for employees in certain countries in 2019.
 Except for certain post-termination benefits in connection with severance, we do not provide pension arrangements or post-retirement health coverage for our NEOs.
 We have entered into indemnification agreements with our executive officers and directors.